deven-org/boiler/README.md

 The names of BO1LER components follow the W3C Custom Elements specification.
 Component prefixes can easily be customized by updating the exported TAG_NAME in each `renderFunction` file.
 The `renderFunction` file can be found in the directory of each component in our `ui-library` package.
 In order for your component to be valid, the name must contain at least one dash, it must start with a lowercase character of the alphabet and it cannot contain reserved tag names that already exist in the HTML spec.
 For a full list of reserved tag names and more tips on naming Custom Elements, please explore [this guide](https://webcomponents.guide/learn/components/naming-your-components/) to ensure that your naming convention is compliant.
 ### Events
 ### Icons
+The prefixes of our icons can easily be renamed by opening the [index.mjs file](./packages/icons/scripts/index.mjs) in the `icons` directory.
+This file is responsible for optimizing our icons, assigning a prefix and exporting their type and exporting their keys.
+Simply replace the value of the variable `withPrefix` with a prefix of your choosing and run `yarn compile:icons` from the root directory for your changes to take effect.
+Remember to update the test files and the .stories.ts files with your chosen prefix for the app to function as expected.

 ## :gear: Requirements